-The E-CAM Survey of Application Software was created to collect basic information about the software, libraries and applications that are frequently used by people in the extended CECAM community, with a view to trying to develop a support infrastructure for heavily-used software within E-CAM.
+The E-CAM Survey of Application Software was created to collect basic information about the software, libraries and applications that are frequently used by people in the extended Centre Européen de Calcul Atomique et Moléculaire (CECAM) community, with a view to trying to develop a support infrastructure for heavily-used software within E-CAM.
 It includes questions about the application; scientific area; parallelization techniques; the users familiarity with, and capabilities of, the application; the sizes of users typical resource requirements; and finally whether they are a user or developer of the application.

-The survey was circulated to our complete set of mailing lists (including industrialists) and is distributed to all Extended Software Development Workshop (ESDW) participants.
-It is also available on the homepage of CECAM website since April 2017.
+The survey was circulated to our complete set of mailing lists (including industrialists), was distributed to all Extended Software Development Workshop (ESDW) participants in 2017 and remains available on the E-CAM webpage.
 To date, we have received 160 responses with 67 distinct application codes listed (154 are included in the analysis here).
 We are conscious that the responses related to the survey may not sufficient to be representative of the entire community since many of the responses are received following direct requests during events held by E-CAM.